dennislwm/ansible-macos-playbook/README.md

 1. Run `ansible-playbook main.yml`.
 Enter your account password when prompted.
    - If you have a configuration stored elsewhere (e.g. in a dotfiles folders), run `ansible-playbook main.yml --extra-vars=@/path/to/my/config.yml`

 ---
+# 7. Post-Execution
+## 7.1.
+Mac

+1. Turn on sync settings in Visual Studio Code using your GitHub account.
+2. Git clone, install and configure [dotfiles](https://github.com/dennis/bash-alias-custom).

+---
 # 8. Reference